Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 Why do projects go over budget?

-No matter how well managed, your project budget may still face a few hiccups.
+Your project budget will inevitably hit a snag no matter how well managed.
 So let’s look at some top reasons project budgets go overboard and what you can do to prevent them.

 Additional client requests